zun-liang/fcc-drum-machine/README.md

 ### What I learned

-- how to use audio
+- How to work with audio element
-- how to set up volume
+- How to set up media volume
-- input range setup and custom styles
+- How to create a volume slider using input[type=range] and apply custom styles
-- keydown event
+- How to work with keydown event
-- i was stuck: range min and max can not be reached because they are strings
-- i was stuck: how to set specific element's color for active status, still stuck here, keys are functioning in a funny way

 ### Continued development

-- maybe use some other html media element properties to achieve more features
+- Add more features for the drum machine by utilizing HTML media element properties

 ### Helpful Resources